ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 The embedded node in ZEUS is based on LND and uses the <a href="https://github.com/lightningnetwork/lnd/blob/master/aezeed/README.md">aezeed</a> seed format.
 This is different than the typical <a href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki">BIP39</a> format you see in most Bitcoin wallets, although it may appear to be similar. aezeed includes some extra data including the birth date of the wallet that will help rescans during recovery happen more efficiently.

-The aezeed key format **should** be compatible with the following wallets: Blixt, Blue Wallet, and Breez.
-Note that the seed alone will be insuffienct to recover all your balances if you have open or pending closing channels

 ## Backing up your seed phrase

 ZEUS will prompt you to back up your funds on the Balance view once you have received your first payment, but you can back up your 24 word seed phrase at any point by going to Settings -> Back up wallet.